icaro-rdp/enhaced-rock-paper-scissors/Research/Qualitative/obs_notes/Notes_C8-16.md

-# Notes from C8 to CX
+# Notes from C8 to C16

 ## C8